Regnareb/Houdini/index.md

 * Set view to "Show Display Operator"
 * Set view to "Hide other objects"

-All this for making the loading of scenes faster and more stable
+For making the loading of scenes faster and more stable